How Churches can Overcome a Toxic Culture-

 My people are destroyed for lack of knowledge- Hosea 4:6a NKJV

-I did a lot of grieving for the church this week.
+I did a lot of grieving this week.

 Sigh.